ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    messages that fail the DMARC evaluation in specific ways (see the "fo" tag above).
    [@!I-D.ietf-dmarc-aggregate-reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
    See (#external-report-addresses) for additional considerations.
-A Mail Receiver **MUST** implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
+Any valid URI can be specified.
+A Mail Receiver **MUST** implement support for a "mailto:" URI, i.e., the ability to send message-specific failure information via electronic mail.
 If the tag is not provided, Mail Receivers **MUST NOT** generate failure reports for the domain.
    URIs not supported by Mail Receivers **MUST** be ignored.
 The format for message-specific failure reporting is described in [@!I-D.ietf-dmarc-failure-reporting].

 sp:
 :  Domain Owner Assessment Policy for all subdomains (plain-text;